Al Sharpton: George Floyd

 At the funeral of George Floyd on June 4, 2020, Sharpton delivered a eulogy where he called for the four Minneapolis policemen involved in Floyd's murder to be brought to justice.
-He also criticized President Donald Trump for his talk about "bringing in the military" when "some kids wrongly start violence that this family doesn’t condone" and that Trump has "not said one word about 8 minutes and 46 seconds of police murder of George Floyd".
+He also criticized President Donald Trump for his talk about "bringing in the military" when "some kids wrongly start violence that this family doesn't condone" and that Trump has "not said one word about 8 minutes and 46 seconds of police murder of George Floyd".
 On April 20, 2021, with the conviction of Derek Chauvin for murdering George Floyd, Sharpton led prayer with the Floyd family in Minneapolis.

 Kwanzaa and Hanukkah

 In December 2022, taking a stand together against the increasing instances of racism and antisemitism in the United States, Sharpton, New York City Mayor Eric Adams, Vista Equity Partners CEO and Carnegie Hall Chairman Robert F. Smith, Reverend Conrad Tillard, World Values Network founder and CEO Rabbi Shmuley Boteach, and Elisha Wiesel joined to host 15 Days of Light, celebrating Hanukkah and Kwanzaa in a unifying holiday ceremony at Carnegie Hall.
-Sharpton said: "There is never a time more needed than now for Blacks and Jews to remember the struggle that we’ve gone through.
-You can’t fight for anybody if you don’t fight for everybody.
-I cannot fight for Black rights if I don’t fight for Jewish rights ... because then it becomes a matter self-aggrandizement rather than fighting for humanity.
-It’s easy for Blacks to stand up for racism.
-It’s easy for Jews to stand up to antisemitism.
+Sharpton said: "There is never a time more needed than now for Blacks and Jews to remember the struggle that we've gone through.
+You can't fight for anybody if you don't fight for everybody.
+I cannot fight for Black rights if I don't fight for Jewish rights ... because then it becomes a matter of self-aggrandizement rather than fighting for humanity.
+It's easy for Blacks to stand up for racism.
+It's easy for Jews to stand up to antisemitism.
 But if you want to really be a leader, you got to speak as a Black against antisemitism and antisemites, and you got to speak as a Jew against racism."